How to Export a Dog From Australia

 Make sure your dog is able to easily return to Australia with you, if you plan to return

 The big requirement is the rabies titre test.
 If you have this done overseas, you need to wait at least 180 days before your pet can return to Australia.
 However, if you have it done in Australia before departing, there is no waiting period.
-The test result is valid for your pet returning to Australia for 2 years.
+The test result is valid for your pet returning to Australia for a year.
 If you plan to return in under 6 months, also apply for an import permit before departing.

 Note however that pets cannot be directly imported into Australia from many countries, they can only be imported from approved countries.
 These are grouped into category 1, 2 and 3 countries based on import requirements, with the full list of countries for each category listed here (scroll down to the definitions for “Group 1 Country”, “Group 2 Country” and “Group 3 Country”).